tbates/tbates.github.io/_posts/2000-11-21-base-Taking-stock.markdown

 ### What's in store?

-You can learn about mapths, models, plot, summary in more detail in the [advanced collection](/container/tutorial/2040/06/18/container-More-advanced-RAM-articles.html).
+You can learn about umxPath, models, plot, summary in more detail in the [advanced collection](/container/2015/06/18/container-More-advanced-RAM-articles.html).

 We'll also cover:

 1. Multiple groups
 2. Twin models: umxACE, umxCP, umxIP, umxGxE
 3. Factor scores (with missing data!)